shephertz/App42_Push_Sample_Unity/README.md

 ```

-3. Define Service in your AndroidManifest.xml file.Also define Activity name which should be open when Push Notification is opened.
+3.Define Service in your AndroidManifest.xml file.Also define Activity name which should be open when Push Notification is opened.

 ```
   <service android:name="com.sample.unity.app.App4GCMService" >